xbeat/Machine-Learning/README.md

 Architecture patterns are essential in software development, providing structure and organization to applications.
 This presentation will explore MVC, MVP, MVVM, MVVM-C, and VIPER patterns, highlighting their differences and use cases in both iOS and Android development.

+## Leveraging super() for Flexible Inheritance in Python

+Basic Inheritance with super()

+The super() function provides a clean way to access methods from parent classes in Python, enabling proper inheritance chains.
+It automatically handles method resolution order (MRO) and supports multiple inheritance scenarios elegantly.

 ## Visualizing Embeddings and Outliers in Fine-Tuning with Python

 Introduction to Embeddings and Outliers in Fine-Tuning